Guimarret/Guimarret/README.md

 If want some help please send in guimarret@gmail.com even if idk how to help we'll find some way. :))

-If for any reason you are interest in what im listening click [here](https://open.spotify.com/playlist/37i9dQZF1EpkdgSsl16sqj?si=7011309960c14dd5).
+If for any reason you are interest in what im listening, [here](https://open.spotify.com/playlist/37i9dQZF1EpkdgSsl16sqj?si=7011309960c14dd5) is the spotify playlist.